ibush100/AffinipayTimeCalculator/README.md

 # AffinipayTimeCalculator

-### A time calculator that takes in a time and the number of minutes the user would like to add.
-It this outputs a string.
+A time calculator that takes in a time, the number of minutes the user would like to add, then returns an updated time string.

 ## Setup
 1. Download and setup [Java JDK 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)[setup](https://docs.oracle.com/cd/E19182-01/820-7851/inst_cli_jdk_javahome_t/)